phalcon-orphanage/docs/en/tutorial-rest.md

 );
 ```

-[PHQL](/4.0/en/db-phql), allow us to write queries using a high-level, object-oriented SQL dialect that internally translates to the right SQL statements depending on the database system we are using.
+[PHQL](db-phql), allow us to write queries using a high-level, object-oriented SQL dialect that internally translates to the right SQL statements depending on the database system we are using.
 The clause `use` in the anonymous function allows us to pass some variables from the global to local scope easily.

-The searching by name handler would look like [File: `index.php`]:
+The searching by name handler would look like `index.php`:

 ```php
 <?php